Already Subscribed? Sign In

+A tribute to the bond between a child and military parent.
 Papa Bear is a soldier.
-When Papa has to go away, Little Bear wonders… what would it be like to go with him?
+When Papa has to go away, Little Bear wonders… what would it be ...Read More

 Papa is a soldier.
 And because he’s a soldier, sometimes Papa has to go away for a while, so Little Bear can stay and play in safety.
 But it’s not easy for Little Bear to be left behind.
 He misses the way Papa holds his hand, and touches his hair, and kisses his face and eyes.
 He misses Papa’s strong, warm arms.